 If you’re thinking about becoming an Uber driver, knowing how much money you can make is difficult – especially with all of the conflicting studies about how much Uber drivers make.
 Some claim averages are less than minimum wage, while others show consistent wages averaging more than minimum wage.
 It’s difficult to determine a specific amount that factors in expenses and perks, but we’ve done our best here.
 In this article, we’ll explain the following:

-- How much do Uber drivers make?
+- On average, how much do Uber drivers get paid?

 - How Uber driver pay is calculated

 - What affects how much money Uber drivers make?